gialdetti/themes/README.md

 Universal theme styling across the different python visualization libraries.
 The package also contains out-of-the-box themes (e.g., a financial news theme) for instant use.

 ## Quickstart
+The full example in a live notebook is available [below](#examples).
+Here are the key snippets,

 Libraries and data
 ```python